The GO LOCAL Team

 Matt and Indigenous Designs continue to be heavily involved in promoting sustainability in collaboration with the Organic Exchange, the OTA (Organic Trade Association), SVN, BALLE (Business Alliance for Local Living Economies), Fashion Revolution Day, Triple Pundit, Worldways Social Media and B-Corporations.
 Matt continues to lead Indigenous Designs as a company immersed premium fair trade fashion as well as sustainability.

-Todd is CEO of Community First, a 53-year-old, locally based financial cooperative.
+Todd recently retired as CEO of Community First Credit Union, a 53-year-old, locally based financial cooperative.
 He has held executive positions at financial cooperatives for the past 28 years.
 Todd is a Certified Public Accountant and earned his MBA, with an emphasis in Accounting, from Cal State University, East Bay.
-Under Todd’s guidance, Community First was the first in the North Bay to introduce “smart ATMs” that automatically count deposits and don’t require envelops, and the first locally based financial institution to roll out mobile banking on smartphones, instant-issue debit cards and an automated personal finance manager on its home banking site.
-Also under Todd’s guidance, during the dark days of the Great Recession when big banks stopped lending, Community First increasedits lending volume so that Sonoma County residents could continue to buy homes and cars.
+Under Todd’s guidance, Community First was the first in the North Bay to introduce “smart ATMs” that automatically count deposits and don’t require envelopes, and the first locally based financial institution to roll out mobile banking on smartphones, instant-issue debit cards and an automated personal finance manager on its home banking site.
+Also under Todd’s guidance, during the dark days of the Great Recession when big banks stopped lending, Community First increased its lending volume so that Sonoma County residents could continue to buy homes and cars.

 Todd has been a personal member of GO LOCAL for many years, and uses his Community First debit card to get his GO LOCAL Rewards wherever he shops.